 Some degree and certificate programs offered by the college require students to obtain clinical or other field experience as part of their coursework.
-Students with criminal convictions or illegal drug use may have difficulty progressing in these programs.
+Students with criminal convictions or illegal drug use may be ineligible to progress in these programs.
 Healthcare facilities, educational institutions, and other field experience settings may mandate that a criminal background check and/or drug screening check (at the student's expense) be conducted prior to placement in a clinical or field setting.
 Students not passing these checks may be prohibited from participating in the clinical or field experiences, thus rendering the student ineligible to satisfactorily meet the course/program requirements.
-Students should contact a student success advisor or the program coordinator for further details.
+Students should contact the program's handbook and/or program representative for further details.